Turkish-German University

 Turkish-German University (Türk-Alman Üniversitesi, Türkisch-Deutsche Universität) is a state university located in Istanbul, Turkey.
 The university was founded in 2013 with the intent of having an institute merging academic traditions from both Germany and Turkey.
 The university offers courses in Turkish, English and German.

+History

 The costs for the university are shared by Germany and Turkey.
 Turkey is taking care of the costs of the buildings.
 From 2009 to 2020 around 28 Million Euro were invested from Germany by the Federal Ministry of Education and Research.